History of Ancient Greek Sculpture and Famous Pieces and Sculptors

 Most the sculptures in the Acropolis Museum were taken from buildings on the Acropolis other than the Parthenon.
 The most famous are the Caryatides of the Erechtheum, columns shaped like women that are known for their "archaic smiles."
 The other sculptures and reliefs don't look like that much at first but use your imagination.
 One of the more interesting ones shows Typhon, a monster with three human heads, watching a battle between Triton, a male mermaid who was the son of Poseidon, and Hercules.
 Another shows Athena taking on several giants.
 The museum also contains the exquisite statues of the enchanting doll-like “Kore in Dirian Peplos” with her falling hair.
 The “Kore “ from Chios retains some the original green paint and has a soothing sensual smile.

-The Statue of Zeus at Olympia was one of the Seven Wonders of the World.
-Reputed to be 40 feet high and placed in the great temple of Zeus in 457 B.C. the statue depicted Zeus seated on a throne.
+Reputed to be 12.2 meters (40 feet) high and placed in the great temple of Zeus in 457 B.C., the Statue of Zeus at Olympia depicted Zeus seated on a throne.
 His body was carved from ivory and his robe and ornaments were made of gold.
 It was sculpted by Phidias (who created a similar statue of Athena in the Parthenon in Athens) sometime after 432 B.C.
+The statue was so large that, according to the geographer Strabo, if Zeus stood up, his head would go through the roof.
+The craftsmanship was incredibly detailed, with intricate carvings and embellishments, including precious gemstones for his eyes.
+The gargantuan statue awed the ancient world for eight centuries and then disappeared — what happened to it is still not known.
+[Source: Mireia Movellán Luis, National Geographic History, December 15, 2023]

 The statue of Zeus was made of gold and ivory plates placed over a wood structure (making it from bronze and gold would have been too heavy for a statue of this size).
 A system of pipes was devised to bring oil to the wood to prevent it from rotting, The oil also helped preserve the ivory.
 Zeus sat on the golden throne with jewels for eyes, with his feet resting on a foot stool of gold.
 Worshippers used to pray at the statue’s feet.
 Chroniclers said the statue was still there in the 2nd century B.C.
 After that it disappeared, most likely it was stripped and looted.